 A financial market is a place where buyers and seller come together to trade in financial assets such as bonds, stocks, derivatives, currencies and commodities.
 The main objective of a financial market is to fix prices for global trade, increase capital and transfer risk and liquidity.

 Thought the financial market has various components; the two most important components are the money market and capital market.
 In the money market, only short-term liquid financial instruments are exchanged.
-Whereas, in the capital market, only long term securities are dealt.
+Whereas, in the capital market, only long term securities are dealt with.

-Capital Market plays a significant role in the growth of country’s economy as it provides a platform for mobilising the funds.
+Capital Market plays a significant role in the growth of a country’s economy as it provides a platform for mobilising the funds.
 Similarly, the money market holds a range of operational characteristics.
 This article will explain the difference between money market and capital market.

 What is the Money Market?

 A random course of financial institutions, bill brokers, money dealers, banks, etc., wherein dealing on short-term financial tools are being settled is referred to as Money Market.
-These markets are also called a wholesale market.
+These markets are also called wholesale markets.

-In India, money markets serve an essential objective of providing liquid cash to borrowers and fund providers for a small period of time, while keeping a balance between the supply and demand short-term term funds.
+In India, money markets serve an essential objective of providing liquid cash to borrowers and fund providers for a small period of time, while keeping a balance between the supply and demand short-term funds.
 The important money market instruments in India today cover call money, commercial papers, certificates of deposit, treasury bills, and forward rate agreements.

 Money Market is a disorganised market, so the dealing is done off the public exchange market, i.e. Over The Counter (OTC), within two bodies by using email, fax, online and phones, etc. It supports the industries to accomplish their working capital demand by circulating short-term funds in the economy.